To amend the Internal Revenue Code of 1986 to provide a refundable credit for individuals who provide long-term care for family members at home.

 103rd Congress (1993–1994)

-This bill was introduced on January 26, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 26, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for Tennessee's 7th congressional district